infoScoop/infoscoop-documents/en/administration-guide/default-layout-settings.md

+This document may contain untranslated or unedited parts.
+[Your cooperation](../../README.md) would be greatly appreciated!

 # Default Layout Settings

 This section describes how to set page configuration that is displayed when a user logged in first.